heroku/sf-functions-python/README.md

 Python support for [Salesforce Functions](https://developer.salesforce.com/docs/platform/functions/overview).

-> Note: This feature is in beta and has been released early so we can collect feedback.
-It may contain significant problems, undergo major changes, or be discontinued.
-The use of this feature is governed by the Salesforce.com Program Agreement.
+> Note: This feature is a Beta Service.
+Customer may opt to try such Beta Service in its sole discretion.
+Any use of the Beta Service is subject to the applicable Beta Services Terms provided at [Agreements and Terms](https://www.salesforce.com/company/legal/agreements/).

 ---